YuvrajChouhan09/minecraft-server/mcserver/README.md

-# How to make a Minecraft Server in Termux with Cross-Play Support (No Rooting Required)
+# How to make a Minecraft Server in Termux with Cross-Play Support (Without Root)

 ## Introduction
 Setting up a Minecraft server on your Android device using Termux is a great way to host a multiplayer world without needing a dedicated computer or rooting your phone.
 Termux is a powerful terminal emulator that runs a Linux environment on Android, and it doesn't require root access.
 This guide focuses on setting up a Java Edition server, which supports cross-play on Bedrock Edition.